Imperal Docs

 Long-running operations

 Some operations legitimately take longer than the 30-second default ctx.http timeout — AI generation, multi-stage retrieval, large file transfers, third-party batch APIs.
-Imperal Cloud gives you a tiered set of SDK surfaces, shipped together in v4.2.12 with a declarative-sugar form added in v4.2.13.
+Imperal Cloud gives you a tiered set of SDK surfaces, shipped together in v4.2.12.

 This page is the mental model.
 For copy-paste patterns, see Long-running AI calls.